explodingcamera/tinywasm/BENCHMARKS.md

 ### Conclusion

 After profiling and fixing some low-hanging fruits, I found the biggest bottleneck to be Vector operations, especially for the Value Stack, and having shared access to Memory Instances using RefCell.
-These are the two areas I will be focusing on improving in the future, trying out Arena Allocation and other data structures to improve performance.
-Additionally, typed FuncHandles have a significant overhead over the untyped ones, so I will be looking into improving that as well.
-Still, I'm quite happy with the results, especially considering the use of standard Rust data structures.
+These are the two areas I will focus on improving in the future, trying out Arena Allocation and other data structures to improve performance.
+Additionally, typed FuncHandles have a significant overhead over the untyped ones, so I will also look into improving that.
+Still, I'm pretty happy with the results, especially considering the focus on simplicity and portability over performance.

-Something that made a much bigger difference than I expected was to give compiler hints about cold paths, and to force inlining of some functions.
+Something that made a much more significant difference than I expected was to give compiler hints about cold paths and to force the inlining of some functions.
 This made the benchmarks 30%+ faster in some cases.
-A lot of places in the codebase have comments about what optimizations have been done.
+Many places in the codebase have comments about what optimizations have been done.

 # Running benchmarks